knpatel401/tictactoe/README.md

 - Value iteration - Use dynamic programming to update the value function until convergence.
 The resulting bot will play the game optimally.
-- Monte Carlo update - Play a series of games against itself and update the value function based on these games.
+- Monte Carlo update - Play a series of games against optimal bot and update the state value function based on these games.
+- Q-learning update - Play a series of games against optimal bot and update the state-action value function based on these games.

 ## TODO:
-- Need to add exploration/random component to the MC method so that the bot explores the entire space in the self-learning case.
-- Need to add example functions to illustrate each method.
-- Add other methods (e.g., temporal difference)
 - Add hook for value function approximation